zoix/zoix/README.md

 ## 🎓 What am I learning right now?

 I am currently reading [Refactoring: Improving the Design of Existing Code][book] and exploring the process of large-scale application refactoring.
-It is a very polished book -like all the books from Margin Fowler- that explains best practices and appropriate steps, mechanics, tradeoffs, and obstacles to refactoring.
+It is a very polished book -like all the books from Martin Fowler- that explains best practices and appropriate steps, mechanics, tradeoffs, and obstacles to refactoring.

 ## 🧙‍ What is my current side quest?